Jason Ratcliffe: Professional Cricketers Association

 Ratcliffe also supported Chris Lewis, the former England all-rounder and a teammate at Surrey, while he was serving a long prison sentence for attempting to smuggle liquid cocaine into the UK.
 After he was released from prison, Lewis accompanied the PCA on a series of pre-season county visits in early 2016 where he spoke to current players about his experiences.

 After several years of negotiating playing contracts, mediating disputes with players and counties, in September 2016 The Cricketer Magazine named Ratcliffe at 27 in its Power List stating: “Ratcliffe is the closest thing English cricket has to a union boss.
 If an issue arises between a player and his employer, he is likely to be the first port of call.
 So many professionals have praised him for helping them find a path after cricket, or getting through personal difficulties; he encouraged Marcus Trescothick, Mike Yardy and Monty Panesar to bring their mental-health issues into the public domain and break down and old taboo."

 Ratcliffe also sits on the ECB's Rule and Regulations cricket committee and is a member of the ECB's Cricket Discipline Commission.

-Ratcliffe was recently listed as number 27 of the 50 most influential people in cricket.

-In October 2016, it was announced that Ratcliffe was to leave the PCA after fourteen years of working for the organisation, and its members.
+In October 2016, it was announced that Ratcliffe was to leave the PCA after fourteen years of working for the organisation.